 - Vast, brownfields project in Montana’s Stillwater District; one of the world’s largest and highest-grade PGE-Ni-Cu regions

-- Adjacent to Sibanye-Stillwater’s PGE Mines with over 80Moz of Pd+Pt at over 16g/t*
+- Adjacent to Sibanye-Stillwater’s PGE Mines with 80Moz of Pd+Pt at over 16 grams per tonne*

 - The project features an extensive database - including almost 12,000m of core - to which Group Ten is applying modern geological models developed in South Africa at Ivanhoe’s Platreef and Anglo American’s Mogalakwena mines

 - Compilation and analysis by Group Ten shows the potential for much larger mineralized systems than has been previously recognized

 - Existing road access and power infrastructure with three operating mines